Content from What is OMOP?

 Note that we join the visit_occurrence table to the measurement table

-using both ("visit_occurrence_id", "person_id")
+using both ("visit_occurrence_id", "person_id").
+If we

 didn’t include both, one of the columns would get duplicated and renamed